TandaHQ/work-samples/README.md

 ## Why does this exist?

 Most companies ask you to email them a resume.
 We think resumes are dumb.
 Rather than telling us what you can do, we think it's best to show us what you can do!
-These challenges are an easy way to do that.
+We also want to see that you can [apply, not just remember](https://blog.testdome.com/blooms-taxonomy/).
+These challenges are an easy way to do both.

 ![resumes_are_dumb.jpg](https://user-images.githubusercontent.com/509837/37746609-c8bfff9e-2dc6-11e8-9228-5d1772ff50d6.JPG)